Where Some Ideas Are Stranger Than Others...

 Born in 1861 on the Six Nations reserve to a non-native mother, Emily Susanna Howells, and a Mohawk father, George Henry Martin Johnson, Pauline Johnson received a fairly typical middle class education for a young woman of the time.
 Depending on who is writing about her, Johnson's lack of education may be emphasized, but it is easy to underestimate today how much practice and reading young women could manage under what were initially affluent conditions and completion of studies at Brantford Central Collegiate, then the largest public school in the town.
 Her social position in the Six Nations seems to have been awkward, because her mother was from outside the community and she was apparently never adopted into the clan system or a direct participant in community affairs.
 Or at least, so it seems in light of most written sources, considering that her grandmother had been adopted by the Mohawks.
 In any case, the ambiguous information about her social position has led to her decision to take up and use her great-grandsfather's name, Tekahionwake "double wampum," to be intermittently questioned by more recent critics, although it was clearly apt to her situation and experience.
 Her father eventually became a condoled chief who would have the responsibility to carry a name and serve on the council.
-Emily Howells was a wealthy immigrant from England.
+Emily Howells was a wealthy immigrant from england.
 Both defied the social conventions of their respective communities and the disapproval of their people in order to get married.
 Time would show that Johnson would ignore or at least work around restrictive social conventions herself.
 Johnson's response to her native identity was strikingly different from another canadian poet born in 1862 of similarly mixed heritage but very different social circumstances, Duncan Campbell Scott.